TheLimeGlass/WhitelistDiscord/README.md

 client.token = insert discord application token
 discord.channel = 589038675883589643 //Insert your channels ID, look up how to grab a Discord channel's ID with developer options.
 ```
+4.)
+Make a Discord text channel called `minecraft`, the bot will use that channel use that as the channel id.

-4.) `gradle build` if you have gradle installed or `./gradlew build` on unix devices, `gradlew build` works for windows.
+5.) `gradle build` if you have gradle installed or `./gradlew build` on unix devices, `gradlew build` works for windows.

-5.)
+6.)
 Enjoy, compiled version will be in /build/lib/